Telerik: Growth

-As of 2013, Telerik has 800 employees in 11 offices, led by co-CEOs Vasil Terziev and Svetozar Georgiev, and Chief Product Officer Aaron Mahimainathan.
+As of 2013, Telerik had 800 employees in 11 offices, led by co-CEOs Vasil Terziev and Svetozar Georgiev, and Chief Product Officer Aaron Mahimainathan.

-On October 22, 2014 Progress Software announced its acquisition of Telerik, for $262.5 million.
+On October 22, 2014, Progress Software announced its acquisition of Telerik, for $262.5 million.

+On September 9, 2024, Progress Software announced its acquisition of ShareFile for $875 million.

 Products and technologies

 Telerik is known for its .NET user interface controls, but through acquisition and invention, expanded to support additional areas of the software development lifecycle: